Herpetic whitlow (whitlow finger) is a painful infection of the finger caused by the herpes virus. It's easily treated but can come back.

 Antiviral tablets can help your finger to heal more quickly.

-If you can't see a GP within 48 hours, the infection will go away without treatment.
+If you cannot see a GP within 48 hours, the infection will go away without treatment within 2 to 4 weeks.
 But there are things you can do yourself to help.

-Go back to your GP if your infection gets worse or if you have a very high temperature (you feel hot and shivery).
+Go back to the GP if your infection gets worse or if you have a very high temperature (you feel hot and shivery).

 Causes of herpetic whitlow